 Here we discuss why Chinese brands have been expanding so fast, what this means to the investors, and whether we should resolve to catch the opportunities or not.

-In 2020, the ‘investment cult’ appeared in China’s consumption sector, with significant funds brought into the area, including both domestic and foreign capital.
+In 2020, the 'investment cult' appeared in China's consumption sector, with significant funds brought into the area, including both domestic and foreign capital.
 Interestingly, under this fever the money spent per capita decreased compared to 2019, a turn caused by the COVID-19 pandemic.
-In 2020, disposable income in China reported a 2.1% increase, along with the GDP growth.
-However, retail sales of consumer goods decreased by 3.9% year-over-year during the year, among which some robust sectors in consumption industry, like food and beverage, achieved high growth during the year.
+In 2020, disposable income in China reported a 2.1% increase, along with a GDP growth of 2.3%.
+However, retail sales of consumer goods decreased by 3.9% year-over-year during the year, among which some robust sectors in consumption, like food and beverage, achieved high growth during the year.
 Apparently, the COVID crisis actually reformed the consumer goods industry structure.